Are tripod alternatives a thing? – Yes, they are, and there are 8 DIY Tripod Alternatives that you can start using today.

 A bottle with a little cap surface can work if you carry your little but excellent GoPro.
 You may use a bottle with a larger cap surface for other digital cameras.

 Make sure that your bottle is at least 50% filled with water to get that stability so that it doesn’t fall with the blow of the wind – else; it might cost you a camera!

 Monopods are simply perfect for capturing any paced action or sports.
 You might’ve seen Olympic photographers often using monopods to capture athletes.

-Superclamps are cheap, flexible, portable, and strong to provide support.
+Super clamps are cheap, flexible, portable, and vital to providing support.
 There’s hardly any reason why you shouldn’t own one.

 7. Pocket Tripods

 The load capacity varies with the model.
-You may find one easily on Amazon or any other online marketplaces.
+You may find one easily on Amazon or any other online marketplace.